maxboeck/mxb-jekyll/_posts/offline-forms/2017-08-23-offline-forms.md

 }
 ```

 In the submit handler, we can include a simple connectivity check using the `navigator.onLine` property.
-[Browser support for it](http://caniuse.com/online-status/embed/) is great across the board.
+[Browser support for it](http://caniuse.com/online-status/embed/) is great across the board, and it's trivial to implement.

+⚠️ There is however a [possibility of false positives](https://developer.mozilla.org/en-US/docs/Web/API/NavigatorOnLine/onLine) with it, as the property can only detect if the client is connected to a network, not actual internet access.
+A `false` value on the other hand can be trusted to mean "offline" with relative certainty.
+So it's best to check for that, instead of the other way around.

 If a user is currently offline, we'll hold off submitting the form for now and instead store the data locally.

 ```js
 handleSubmit(e) {